Skip to main content

 • “Further limiting replay value is the fact that the campaigns basically end with walking on the moon and sending satellites to other planets; no space stations, landing on other planets, or anything else.”

-The music in the game is generally well-received for its atmospheric quality and good production, particularly noted in the NASA-themed segments.
-However, many players find it repetitive and basic, with some describing it as annoying over time.
-Overall, while the soundtrack enhances the experience, a desire for more variety is a common sentiment among reviewers.
+The music in the game is generally well-received for its atmospheric quality and fitting style, particularly noted in the NASA-themed segments.
+However, many players find it repetitive and somewhat basic, with some describing it as reminiscent of American themes.
+Overall, while the soundtrack enhances the experience, it could benefit from more variety to maintain engagement.

 • “Perhaps it's the great soundtrack, especially on the NASA side, which gives the game a real atmosphere.”